 Paying your tuition fee is an integral part of the registration process at the University.
 If you do not arrange payment of your fee in advance of your arrival, you must do so when you register.

-If you are self-funding your studies please see this page for info.
+If you are self-funding your studies please see our self-funding page for more information.